-Depending on the type of your antenna, one or more plastic components might be included in the design.
+Depending on the type of your model, one or more plastic components might be included in the design.
 You need to evaluate the relevance of those parts, and remove them if they do not have a significant impact.

 For example, you can